clyau/maicChecks/index.md

 head(eIPD.x)
 ```

-Beofre checking/matching can be performed, indicator variables must be created for `ds` and `y3` median:
+Before checking/matching can be performed, indicator variables must be created for `ds` and `y3` median:

 ``` r
 ## indicators are created for ds low and ds intermediate